Skip to content

 Mutations in the mitochondrial localized PTEN-induced putative kinase 1 (PINK1) have been proven to cause autosomal recessive Parkinson’s disease 6 (PARK6).
 PINK1 mutations lead to a build-up of improperly folded proteins and the inability to protect neurons from cellular stress and apoptosis.
 A point mutation in Ubiquitin carboxyl-terminal hydrolase isozyme L1 (UCHL1) has been seen to cause the autosomal dominant Parkinson’s disease 5 (PARK5).
 Additionally, a polymorphism in UCHL1, which increases antioxidant activity, may protect against early-onset Parkinson’s Disease.

-At 2BScientific, we provide products such as α -synuclein and their pre-formed fibrils (PFFs) that can help find novel genetic risk factors, disease mechanisms, candidate biomarkers for early diagnosis, and potential drug targets.
+At 2BScientific Limited, we provide products such as α -synuclein and their pre-formed fibrils (PFFs) that can help find novel genetic risk factors, disease mechanisms, candidate biomarkers for early diagnosis, and potential drug targets.